josquin-research-project/jrp-scores/README.md

 placing a dot after the variant letter(s) followed by a variant letter (or more than one lower-case letter).
-If a file contains an enumerable subsection of a movement, an optional digit will be appended to the catalog number (which may themselves have following variant digits).
+If a file contains an enumerable subsection of a movement, an optional digit will be appended to the catalog number (which may itself be followed by a dot and variant digits).
 Movement subsection numbers are not yet present in any datafile (and neither are Movement sub-subsections which would alternate back to letters like movement-level labels).

-After the catalog number, each filename will contain a dash followed by title information.
+After the catalog number, each filename contains a dash followed by title information.
 The title information may have up to three fixed fields, each separated by a dash from the other.
 The first component of the title information is the title of the work.
 This